sl5net/SL5-aura-service/README_Ubuntu_Draft.md

     nano dictation_service.py
     ```

-2. Copy the following code completely into the file. **Note:** The `MODEL_NAME` has been changed for the English model.
+2. Copy the following code completely into the file.
+The code is already configured for the English model.

     ```python
     # File: ~/projects/py/STT/dictation_service.py